-If the box is metal, often the hot wire shorts out on the box and trips the breaker, rendering the circuit off.
-Although, this is after sparks have flown and there is a loud "pop" before the circuit trips.
-If you happen to be touching the box at the time, you'll get a shock, too.
+Although you can't see it from the front, if the solid plastic body or backplate of the outlet is cracked, the wiring and inner contacts can be exposed within the electrical box and cause a short circuit.
+If the box is metal, the exposed hot wire can short out on the box and trip the circuit breaker, shutting the circuit off—but usually not until sparks have flown and there is a loud "pop."
+If you happen to be touching the box at the time, you'll get a shock or be burned due to the heat created when an electrical short occurs—or both.
 Loose wires in any type of box or anywhere in an electrical circuit presents a serious fire risk.

 Loose Receptacle Slots